DiscriminatorValue

 Public Annotation Attributes

-annotation is not specified and a discriminator column is used, a provider-specific function will be used to generate a value representing the entity type.
-If the DiscriminatorType
+If the DiscriminatorValue annotation is not specified and a discriminator column is used, a provider-specific function is used to generate a value representing the entity type.
+If the DiscriminatorType is STRING, the discriminator value default is the entity name.

 - Since: